NatashaRy/neurohacking/README.md

 * Engaging Layout: Short and concise content is laid out in a way that's engaging and easy to digest.

 ​
-#### *features
-​
-* This is where you will place all of your features think about each section of the page include a screenshot and a few bullet points on how it's presented and why
-​
 ## **Future-Enhancements**
 ​
-A webpage is a living beast it's going to evolve past the initial stages of release generally, it's always good to discuss where you this the page may go in the future
+A website is always evolving, and there are plans to further enhance the neurohacking site to provide an even better user experience.

+* Email Integration: At the time of creating this page, there was no capability to send emails from the contact form.
+In the future, integrating with services like email.js will allow users to send emails directly from the site, enhancing the user experience.

+* Interactive JS Game: Given the intriguing subject matter of neurohacking, there's a plan to include a small JavaScript-based game.
+This will engage users further, providing both entertainment and education about neurohacking concepts.

 ​
-* At the time of making this page i didn't have the understanding to actual send e-mails from the contact form so intergration with email.js to send e-mails would improve the users experience
-​
-* Due to the subject matter, we have discussed the idea of including a small JS game to engage the user ​
 ## **Testing Phase**
 ​